 Your personal policy can also cover you while you drive.
 If you have full coverage, your liability, collision, and comprehensive offer complete protection when you rent in most cases.

-Q: Who’s responsible for rental car insurance after an accident?
+Who’s insurance fixes a rental car after an accident?